Cyril Bassett: Early life

 Cyril Royston Guyton Bassett was born on 3 January 1892 in the Auckland suburb of Mount Eden, to a printer, Frederick Bassett, and his wife Harriet, née Powley.
 Bassett attended Auckland Grammar School and then Auckland Technical College.
 After completing his formal education in 1908, he worked as a clerk for the National Bank of New Zealand.
 In 1909, he joined what later became the Territorial Force, the part-time military reserve, and was posted to the Auckland College Rifles.
 Two years later he transferred to the Auckland Divisional Signal Company.

 First World War

-When the First World War broke out, it was Bassett's intention to join the Royal Navy, but his mother, whose family had a history of service in the British Army, convinced him to enlist in the New Zealand Military Forces.
+When the First World War broke out in the summer of 1914, it was Bassett's intention to join the Royal Navy, but his mother, whose family had a history of service in the British Army, convinced him to enlist in the New Zealand Military Forces.
 Bassett was not particularly tall and was initially rejected on the grounds of height.
 He persisted with his attempt to enlist, and joined the New Zealand Expeditionary Force (NZEF) as a sapper in the Corps of New Zealand Engineers, assigned to the New Zealand Divisional Signal Company.